PatrickVLy/note-taker/README.md

 <a name="installation"></a>
 ## Installation
-1. clone my repository.<br>2.
+1. clone my repository.<br>
 2. make sure you have all the dependencies needed, for this project I used expressjs, so do a ```npm install express```
+3. run the server by typing in ```node server.js``` into the command line.
+4. on your browser go to http://localhost:3000/ and the app should run!

 <a name="usage"></a>
 ## Usage